There are many resources available to help you succeed:

 The ISC hosts fourth-year nursing students every semester to provide you with health-related support.
 Their mandate is to increase awareness of health matters among the international student population.

-The Candian Government's website has an application and information for temporary (or permanent) residents who need to obtain a replacement copy of a document issued to them by Canadian Immigration authorities and that has been lost, stolen or destroyed.
+The Canadian Government's website has an application and information for temporary (or permanent) residents who need to obtain a replacement copy of a document issued to them by Canadian Immigration authorities and that has been lost, stolen or destroyed.

-A non-refundable fee of $30.00 applies and payment must be included with the application.
+A non-refundable fee of $30.00 applies, and payment must be included with the application.
 You can pay online and print the receipt.

 Send or take your application to: